 It can help to write down a chronological list of Symptoms from when they first started.
 You may notice a pattern of how they began after implantation and have only compounded since.

-The first step to your recovery is Explant: choose a plastic surgeon that will do full capsule removal (very important) through an En Bloc or Total Capsulectomy procedure, ask for all silicone to be removed in case of a rupture or of any gel bleed, have the surgeon take pictures of your capsules and implants during surgery, and have the implants returned to you so you can inspect them.
-You can also have the surgeon take swabs during surgery and send them to Pathology along with the capsules, to check for any infections (biofilm, bacteria, fungi), inflammatory cells, and/or malignant cells related to BIA-ALCL (most linked to textured breast implants).
+The first step to your recovery is Explant: choose a plastic surgeon that will do full capsule removal (very important) through en bloc or total capsulectomy procedures, ask for all silicone to be removed in case of a rupture or of any gel bleed, have the surgeon take pictures of your capsules and implants during surgery, and have the implants returned to you so you can inspect them.
+You can also have the surgeon take swabs during surgery and send them to Pathology along with the capsules to check for any pathogens (biofilm, bacteria, fungi), inflammatory cells, and/or malignant cells related to BIA-ALCL (most linked to textured breast implants).

-Always do your own due diligence in selecting an Explant Surgeon and through preparing Questions to Ask Explant Surgeons.
-The surgeons on the list are added based on word of mouth women’s recommendations and pictures of capsules and implants to ensure proper explants with full capsule removal (Total Capsulectomy and En Bloc procedures).
+Always do your own due diligence in selecting an Explant Surgeon and prepare a list of Questions to Ask Explant Surgeons.
+The surgeons on this list are added based on word of mouth women’s recommendations and pictures of capsules and implants to ensure proper explants with full capsule removal (total capsulectomy and en bloc procedures).
 This website receives no money from any surgeons.

 You can try to see if Insurance can cover the surgery.

 Explant is the most important step towards recovery by removing foreign body and toxic interference.
 Following explant you can start Detoxification of the toxins stored in the body due to the overload of toxicity (heavy metals, chemicals, silicone, biotoxins) from the implants.
 The body is capable of great regenerative and healing potentials when treated properly.

 Inflammation & Toxicity